-Joshua Ballance gained a double first in Music from King’s College Cambridge, where he won a number of awards and is now studying for an MPhil in Musicology.
+Joshua Ballance gained a double first in Music from King’s College Cambridge, where he won a number of awards and is now studying for a DPhil at Christ Church, Oxford, generously supported by the Arts & Humanities Research Council.
 Alongside his academic studies he conducts, composes and plays the cello.

 As a composer, Joshua spent a year as a composer with the National Youth Orchestra of Great Britain and has had works commissioned by the London Festival for Contemporary Music, the Octandre Ensemble and the New London Children’s Choir.
-His music has been broadcast on Radio 2 and performed in Westminster Abbey, the Tate Britain Gal
+His music has been broadcast on Radio 2 and performed in Westminster Abbey and elsewhere.